Tracker-Friendly/Achilles/README.md

 # Building Achilles
 To change the version of Achilles, either change `version` file, or manually specify it with `./build.sh`.

-Execute these commands on a Arch-based system.
+Execute these commands on a Debian-based system (Github Actions support Arch Linux eta).

 ```sh
 git clone https://github.com/Tracker-Friendly/Achilles.git